John writes these articles to try to pass on any great recipes and tips that he's picked up during his culinary journeys.

-Col. Sanders be gone.
-Make your own country-fried chicken at home, and get a rich, dark brown chicken with a shatteringly crisp crust and a taste so good you'll find yourself inexplicably in front of the fridge at two in the morning eating its cold leftovers.
+Colonel Sanders be gone!
+Make your own country-fried chicken at home, and get a rich, dark brown chicken with a shatteringly crisp crust and a taste so good you'll find yourself inexplicably in front of the fridge at two in the morning eating the cold leftovers.

-- 1 chicken cut up into parts for frying (You should look for a chicken that is 3 1/2 lbs or less, as a chicken that is larger than this gets a bit tricky to fry without burning the outside.
-You can also use whatever already cut chicken parts (thighs/drumsticks/wings) that you like instead of the whole chicken, just try to buy small-ish pieces.)
+- 1 chicken cut up into parts for frying.
+You should look for a chicken that is 3 1/2 pounds or less, as a chicken that is larger than this gets a bit tricky to fry without burning the outside.
+You can also use whatever already cut chicken parts (thighs/drumsticks/wings) that you like instead of the whole chicken.
+Just try to buy small-ish pieces.

-- 2 cups of buttermilk + 1 TBSP salt
+- 2 cups of buttermilk + 1 tablespoon salt

 - 1/4 cup of Tabasco sauce

-2) Mix together your flour salt, pepper and cayenne, and place in a big shakable container (a paper bag is traditional here).
+- Mix together your flour, salt, pepper and cayenne, and place in a big shakable container (a paper bag is traditional here).

-5) Heat the fat up to about 375 degrees (It will reduce in temp. when you add the chicken.) and then add as much chicken as will fit in the pan without overcrowding.
+- Heat the fat up to about 375 degrees (it will reduce in temperature when you add the chicken) and then add as much chicken as will fit in the pan without overcrowding.
 You will want to cook the chicken until nicely dark brown on the first side (about 15 minutes) before turning it over.
 After another 10 minutes or so, the chicken should be cooked through.
 Use an instant-read thermometer to check the chicken a little before this point, and take it out when the internal temp is 165 degrees.
 (Alternatively, just cut into the chicken, and when it is white to the bone, it is done.)